Police: DNA leads to arrest of suspect in 2 Las Vegas rapes

-LAS VEGAS (AP) - Nevada police have arrested a Las Vegas man suspected of sexual assault for two rapes that occurred 14 years apart.
+LAS VEGAS (AP) - A Las Vegas man suspected of sexual assaults that occurred 14 years apart has been arrested, police said.

-The Las Vegas Review-Journal reported Wednesday that 52-year-old Luther Walker was arrested Sept.
-25 after police say DNA linked him to the 2000 and 2014 sexual assaults.
+Luther Walker, 52, was arrested Sept.
+25 after police say DNA linked him to the 2000 and 2014 sexual assaults, the Las Vegas Review-Journal reported Wednesday.
 Walker was in the Clark County Detention Center for another offense when police interviewed him.

-Walker told investigators, “I never raped nobody.”
+“I never raped nobody,” Walter told investigators.

+A woman told Las Vegas police officers she was sexually assaulted in a dirt lot near the Las Vegas Convention Center in May 2000, police said.
+She reported walking to a nearby bar to cool off after fighting with her fiance before a man attacked and assaulted her from behind.

+The woman went to University Medical Center the next morning to complete a sexual assault kit, authorities said.
+Doctors were able to send a DNA sample to the National DNA Index System.

+More than a decade later, another woman, who said she had two drinks while waiting for a flight at the McCarran International Airport, said she woke up naked in an unknown place feeling like she was drugged, according to police.
+The woman, who said she was told she was too intoxicated to fly, told police she didn’t remember anything between trying to hail a cab at the airport and waking up naked.

-Authorities say DNA from the 2014 victim was matched in November 2018 with the sample from the first victim sent to the National DNA Index System in 2000.
+The DNA from the second woman was matched in November 2018 with the sample from the first woman, authorities said.

 Information from: Las Vegas Review-Journal, http://www.lvrj.com